Pretraining a Foundation Model for Small-Molecule Natural Products: Results and Discussion

-In addition to comparing NaFM with general molecular learning frameworks, we also benchmarked it against tools specifically designed for natural product classification.
-NPClassifier was chosen due to its open-source database, scientifically robust classification system, and its status as one of the most widely used methods for natural product classification~\citep{sorokina2021coconut,lyu2021cmnpd,van2019natural}.
-We directly employed NPClassifier for comparison, fine-tuning the pre-trained model on the original NPClassifier dataset and conducting evaluations at both the Pathway and SuperClass levels.
-The results, presented in Fig.~\ref{fig: npclassifer}, show that NaFM significantly outperforms NPClassifier across all total biosynthetic pathways, as well as at the more granular SuperClass level.
-At the biosynthetic pathway level, our model outperforms NPClassifier by 24\% in the recognition of amino acids and peptides.
-At the SuperClass level, our model outperforms 53 out of 71 superclasses, with significant improvements of over 20\% in the identification of Carotenoids (C45), Tetramate alkaloids, Peptide alkaloids, and Anthranilic acid alkaloids.
-The gap in the recognition of $\gamma$-lactam-$\beta$-lactones can be attributed to the limited data for this category, with only 8 instances out of 78,000 data points, resulting in just one data point in the test set.
-These results suggest that NaFM can be further instrumentalized as the most accurate natural product classification tool to date for various natural product-related databases.
+Beyond comparisons with general molecular learning frameworks, we benchmarked NaFM against domain-specific tools for natural product classification.
+NPClassifier was selected for its open-source accessibility, scientifically grounded taxonomy, and broad adoption in the field~\citep{sorokina2021coconut,lyu2021cmnpd,van2019natural}.
+We fine-tuned the model on NPClassifier dataset and evaluated performance at both the Pathway and SuperClass levels.
+As shown in Fig.~\ref{fig: npclassifer}, NaFM consistently outperforms NPClassifier across all biosynthetic pathways and finer SuperClass categories.
+At the pathway level, it improves amino acid and peptide recognition by 24\%.
+At the SuperClass level, NaFM surpasses NPClassifier in 53 of 71 classes, achieving over 20\% gains for Carotenoids (C45), Tetramate alkaloids, Peptide alkaloids, and Anthranilic acid alkaloids.
+The small gap for $\gamma$-lactam-$\beta$-lactones arises from data scarcity—only 8 examples among 78,000 molecules, yielding a single test instance.
+These results establish NaFM as the state-of-the-art accurate framework to date for natural product classification across diverse NP databases.